CrisWere/ML-tutorial/README.md

 # ML-tutorial
 Code for the Machine Learning tutorial at the Tucuman National Universitu in March 2020

-## folder lecture1 - Examples used in lecture 1
+## folder lecture2 - Examples used in lecture 2
 cross-validation-grid-search.py

-## folder lecture2 - Examples used in lecture 2
+## folder lecture3 - Examples used in lecture 3
 dt.py

 knn.py